TykTechnologies/tyk/docs/dev/apidef-oas.md

 ## Add Go Doc Comments

-Add comments in Go doc format for each field to enable automated documentation generation.
+Add comments in Go doc format for each field to enable automated documentation generation (this is validated by linter).

 ## Implement Fill and ExtractTo Methods